 It is important to use your meat slicer properly in order to get the desired outcome, however, luckily it is not that difficult to use.
 Before we go over some of best meat slicers for making beef jerky (as well as any other desired meats) let’s go over the steps how to use your meat slicer to make jerky.

 Once you’ve prepared your meat, open up the clamp and place your meat on it, clamping it down.
-Next adjust the slicer to make sure that you have the right thickness.
+Next adjust the jerky slicer to make sure that you have the right thickness.
 Remember that when your meat dries it will shrivel so it’s okay to have it a little thick.
 The dial will let you know how thick or thin the meat will be.
 When everything is secured, turn the device on.
 You will simply carefully move the meat past the rotating blade.
-If it is electronic, be especially careful.
+If it is an electronic jerky slicer, be especially careful.

 Now that your meat is cut you will be able to spice and dry your meat.